earn-alliance/earnmanagement.com/docs/features/axie-search.md

 2. Lifestage
 3. Breed count

-Adjust the toggle <span style="text-decoration:underline;">on both ends</span> to select any range between 0 – 7 breed counts.
+Adjust the toggle on both ends to select any range between 0 – 7 breed counts.

 4. Parts